echemdb/svgdigitizer/doc/usage.md

 :align: center
 ```

-The data can be acquire without further options with the API
+The data can be acquired without further options with the API

 ```{code-cell} ipython3
 from svgdigitizer.svg import SVG